variantstudios/frontrangefirerescue.co/_gallery/archive/3rd-grade-poster-contest.md

 The classroom winners were:

-* 2016 Shared between Mrs. Johnson's class at KQA and              Mrs. Howell's class at Pioneer Ridge Elementary.
+* 2016 Shared between Mrs. Johnson's class at KQA and &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;Mrs. Howell's class at Pioneer Ridge Elementary.
 The 2016 Fire Prevention Theme was open to teachers and students to use their imagination.
 * 2015 winning class was Mrs. Johnson's 3rd grade at Knowledge Quest Academy.
-The Fire Prevention Theme was **Hear the BEEP where you SLEEP!**   Hear the Beep Where You Sleep: Every Bedroom Needs a Working Smoke Alarm helps fire departments remind people about the importance of having working smoke alarms in their homes, including bedrooms, and testing them monthly.
-One of the most important fire safety measures you can take in your home is to ensure that you have working smoke alarms.
+The Fire Prevention Theme was&nbsp;**Hear the BEEP where you SLEEP!**&nbsp; &nbsp;